 Reynolds is generous in his use of quotes.
-It allows him to speak as many people, not just as himself.
-By using the quote “Earth is too fragile a basket to hold all of our eggs,” from Robert A. Heinlein (another commended sci-fi author), Reynolds pours some logos and pathos onto his argument for pro space-travel sci-fi.
-Logically, the earth does have a limited capacity to sustain humanity.
+It allows him to include a wide range of perspectives, not just his own.
+By using the quote, “Earth is too fragile a basket to hold all of our eggs,” from Robert A. Heinlein (another well respected sci-fi author), Reynolds pours some logos and pathos into his argument.
+Logically, the earth does have a limited ability to sustain humanity.
 Emotion-wise, the success of humanity is worth our attention.
 Space travel and colonization, therefore, should be shown in science fiction to encourage such development.
 To further support these claims, Reynolds also plays the ‘Stephen Hawking agrees with me!’ trump card, and moves on to make a more emotional impact at the end of his article.
 Using words and phrases like “inspiring,” and “dreaming,” to describe how science fiction can direct our future, Reynolds closes with hopeful, motivating sentiments.

-Robert Sawyer begins his article with a nod to Mary Shelley’s Frankenstein—often considered the first work of science fiction—and notifies his readers that Frankenstein, like many other works of science fiction, was a cautionary tale that was ahead of science itself.
+Robert Sawyer begins his article with a nod to Mary Shelley’s Frankenstein—often considered the first work of science fiction—and then notifies his readers that Frankenstein, like many other works of science fiction, was a cautionary tale that was ahead of science itself.
 Sawyer then dives into some background and defines sci-fi in the words of Isaac Asimov, a prominent science fiction author: “’Science fiction is the branch of literature that deals with the responses of human beings to changes in science and technology.’”
 To back up this claim, Sawyer mentions three examples of popular works of science fiction and explains how they follow Asimov’s definition.
 To create credibility for the genre itself, Sawyer reminds us that “Science-fiction writers do get to talk about the real meaning of research.
 We're not beholden to skittish funding bodies and so are free to speculate about the full range of impacts that new technologies might have.”
 This indicates that sci-fi is honest and has the freedom to raise concerns when necessary, which enforces the idea that sci-fi is an effective warning mechanism for society.
-Sawyer speaks about science fiction with contagious confidence, claiming that “Science fiction is the WikiLeaks of science, getting word to the public about what cutting-edge research really means.”
+Sawyer speaks about science fiction with contagious confidence claiming that “Science fiction is the WikiLeaks of science, getting word to the public about what cutting-edge research really means.”
 Sawyer builds up the credibility of sci-fi authors and of himself with examples of authors who are involved or are educated in scientific fields.
 When he refers to literature produced by science-savvy authors, he calls it “Our recent works.”
 Sawyer includes himself in this circle.
 At first, this seems perplexing until one reaches the end of the article, where, in small italics, it reads: “Robert J. Sawyer has won the Hugo, Nebula, and Aurora Awards for best science fiction novel of the year.”
-So Sawyer did not explicitly seize his claim to science-fiction authority in his article.
-Rather, he let it be known passively, as a small side-note.
+While Sawyer does not explicitly seize his claim to science-fiction authority in his article, his ethos is implied by his writer’s bio.
 This works in his favor and he does not come across as boastful, but on the other hand Sawyer could have made his own credibility more obvious.
 Bringing his article to a close, Sawyer solidifies the purpose of science fiction by commending Orwell’s novel,1984, as a reason why society was able to avoid such a dystopian system.
 He concludes with a call to action: to read some sci-fi and to get involved.